Wilks's Theorem, Global Fits, and Neutrino Oscillations: An Additional Statistic: PG-tension

 The level to which these parameters do not agree is called ``PG tension.''
 One finds the tension in the case of 3+1 in the following way:

 where the $\chi^2$ values are minimum from the individual fits.

-We have described this test statistic based on its most common use in global fits, but it is applicable to any data sets that should share an underlying model.
+We have described this test statistic based on its most common use in global fits, but it is applicable to any datasets that should share an underlying model.
 Thus, this is an extremely useful tool for understanding internal agreement of data.
-Therefore, we will explore this test-statistic further.
-Under similar assumptions to Wilks's theorem, we expect $\chi^2_{PG}$ to follow a $\chi^2$ distribution with $N_{PG}$ degrees of freedom:
+Therefore, we will explore this test statistic further.
+Under somewhat similar assumptions to Wilks's theorem, we expect $\chi^2_{PG}$ to follow a $\chi^2$ distribution with $N_{PG}$ degrees of freedom:

 where the $N$'s are the number of parameters in each fit.
 A PG test with a small $p$-value suggests that the model does not describe the data in an internally consistent fashion.
+Choosing which data to put in which division is necessarily somewhat arbitrary and the selection may not conform to relevant degrees of freedom.
+In the sterile neutrino case, it is natural to separate appearance and disappearance as they are expected to be the most independent.
 A very serious problem in neutrino physics related to the 3+1 models is that the PG test $p$-values are consistently very low \cite{https://doi.org/10.48550/arxiv.2211.02610}, which is leading to controversy in the field.
 However, in this case, as we are using toy-models, we know that the data are internally consistent, so we can evaluate the applicability of this test.

 Similar to the normal fit case, we might expect these assumptions to be violated by the oscillatory model and to be upheld by the linear case.
 We can test this conclusion with trials in the same way.
 However, the picture is more complicated in this case, as there are competing effects, which we will discuss in the results.
 Thus, this is a very interesting case study.